Our Forces FAQs

 The Academy itself is very intense, with Police Now participants working long days – just as they might have to on the job.
 They are given front-line policing experience through field training when, paired with an experienced and enthusiastic constable, each officer is deployed to the streets of London as part of a response team.
 Throughout these shifts officers are assessed on their performance in real-life policing scenarios to ensure they are demonstrating the required competencies.

 After the Summer Academy, Police Now participants spend a further week familiarising themselves with local policies, procedures and systems in their force.
-The in-force week is immediately followed and reinforced by a 28-day immersion period, which takes place in the officer’s neighbourhood.
+The in-force week is immediately followed and reinforced by a 8 to 12 week immersion period, which takes place in the officer’s neighbourhood.

-Each Police Now participant receives a one-to-one mentor during their first 28 days in force.
+Each Police Now participant receives a one-to-one mentor during their first 8 to 12 weeks in force.
 This mentor is a substantive constable, preferably with neighbourhood experience.
-The 28-day period is not a coached patrol phase, but offers the officer an opportunity to put the skills learned at the Summer Academy into practice whilst being able to draw on the support and experience of their mentor.
+The 8 to 12 week period is not a coached patrol phase, but offers the officer an opportunity to put the skills learned at the Summer Academy into practice whilst being able to draw on the support and experience of their mentor.

 Over the course of the two-year programme, Police Now runs five 100 Day Impact Events.